 Faultless website with easy to submit meter readings, you can set up reminders to take your meter readings.

 The above review hits the nail on the head in terms of describing user-friendly energy management.
 Easy to submit meter readings are at the core of satisfactory energy service online.
-Unlike other providers, such as Outfox the Market, So Energy seems to know what it's doing with its web presence; adding value to its energy supply service.
+Unlike some other providers, So Energy seems to know what it's doing with its web presence; adding value to its energy supply service.

 So Energy App